-Under these circumstances, it is increasingly important for foreign investors to get familiar with the changes in China's business landscape, identify areas of risk in advance, and take steps to prepare for new market opportunities.
-This is the only way investors can stay nimble in an otherwise challenging time.
+Under these circumstances, it is vital that U.S. investors are familiar with the changes happening in China's business landscape - to identify areas of risk in advance and take steps to prepare for new market opportunities.
+This is the only way investors can stay nimble in an otherwise difficult time.